 Outside of lab, Alex enjoys traveling, trying new foods, and – most importantly – Greek dancing.
 His on-campus activities include being Secretary for Gettysburg Environmental Concerns Organization (G.E.C.O.), Vice President of the International Affairs Association, a participant in the Eisenhower Institute’s Strategy and Leadership in Transitional Times program (SALTT), and an avid supporter of diversity and inclusion at Gettysburg College.

-Megan Keene is currently a senior pursuing an Environmental Studies major and a Biology minor at Gettysburg College.
-Her research project focuses on quantifying ecosystem service trade-offs within marine priority areas.
-This will be achieved by conducting spatial analysis in GIS and statistical analysis in R. The aim of this study is to understand the impacts of ecosystems services on coral reefs and their tourism value.
+Megan Keene graduated from Gettysburg College in 2021 with a major in Environmental Studies and a minor in Biology.
+Her honors thesis focused on quantifying ecosystem service trade-offs within marine priority areas using spatial analysis in GIS and statistical analysis in R. Megan aimed to understand the impacts of ecosystems services on coral reefs and their tourism value.

-Outside of the lab, Megan enjoys scuba diving, traveling, and underwater photography.
-Her on-campus activities include being a Varsity Athlete on the Women’s Swim Team, Research Assistant in the Economics Department, Senior Career Ambassador for the Center for Career Engagement, Peer Learning Associate for Ecology and Geographic Information Systems, Global Leader of Gettysburg College, member of the Eisenhower Institute’s Environmental Leadership program, Secretary of Chi Omega, Member of Order of Omega, Member of GECO, and a committee member of the College Life Advisory Committee.
+In her free time, Megan enjoys scuba diving, traveling, and underwater photography.
+Her on-campus activities included being a Varsity Athlete on the Women’s Swim Team, Research Assistant in the Economics Department, Senior Career Ambassador for the Center for Career Engagement, Peer Learning Associate for Ecology and Geographic Information Systems, Global Leader of Gettysburg College, member of the Eisenhower Institute’s Environmental Leadership program, Secretary of Chi Omega, Member of Order of Omega, Member of GECO, and a committee member of the College Life Advisory Committee.